mozilla-releng/scriptworker-scripts/README.rst

 Overview of existing workers
 ============================

 Note: this is not a comprehensive list.
 We have added more scripts, more trust domains, and more pools since this list was compiled.
+The authoritative place to look for currently deployed scriptworkers is in https://github.com/mozilla-services/cloudops-infra/blob/master/projects/relengworker/Jenkinsfile, in the `ScriptWorkerTypes` section.
+Dev scriptworkers can be found in https://github.com/mozilla-services/cloudops-infra/blob/master/projects/relengworker/Jenkinsfile.dev.

 addonscript
 -----------